-Marine wildlife sightings have been recorded by our certified Marine Naturalists onboard PacWhale Eco-Adventures since 2001 and Whale & Dolphin Tracker is the latest iteration of this long-term monitoring program.
-We can now log GPS location, group dynamics, observed behaviours, and other data in real time which is uploaded instantly to our research database.
+Since 2001, our certified marine naturalists have been recording marine wildlife sightings through PacWhale Eco-Adventures.
+Our Whale & Dolphin Tracker is the latest iteration of this long-term monitoring program.
+We can now log GPS location, group dynamics, observed behaviors and other data in real time, which is uploaded instantly to our research database.

-Members of the public can use Whale & Dolphin Tracker to participate in our research as citizen scientists by submitting marine wildlife sightings from any location around the world.
-Whale & Dolphin Tracker allows you to log sightings in real time, create a full GPS track, and upload photos from your mobile device.
-Your contributions will add to a global database that will help researchers track and monitor cetaceans, determine patterns of species distribution, and study marine animal interactions with their environment.
+Members of the public can participate in our research as citizen scientists by using the Whale & Dolphin Tracker to submit marine wildlife sightings from locations worldwide.
+Whale & Dolphin Tracker allows you to log sightings in real time, create a full GPS track and upload photos from your mobile device.
+Your contributions are added to a global database that helps researchers track and monitor cetaceans, determine patterns of species distribution and study marine animal interactions with their environment.

 On occasion, we will have our first whale sighting as early as October or late September.
-That’s why we always tell guests to expect the unexpected and monitor our live whale tracker closely.
+That’s why we monitor our live-whale tracker closely and always tell guests to expect the unexpected.

-As our whale tracker illustrates, the ‘Au‘au Channel between Maui, Moloka‘i and Lānaʻi is one of the best spots on Island to see whales.
+As our whale tracker illustrates, the ‘Au‘au Channel between Maui, Moloka‘i and Lānaʻi is one of the best spots to see whales.

-That said, whales can often be seen from all of the Hawaiian Islands, including places such as Lahaina, Maʻalaea and Honolua Bay.
+That said, whales can often be seen throughout Hawaiian waters, including from places such as Lahaina, Maʻalaea and Honolua Bay.